 21. Stay in a Casa Particular

-A casa particular is a property rented by a Cuba – these have been the preferred places to stay for visitors to Cuba long before Airbnb popularized the concept around the world!
-You can find casas particulares that range from rooms for rent or basic apartments, to even restored mansions.
+A casa particular is a private property rented to travelers by a Cuban – these have been the preferred places to stay for visitors to Cuba long before Airbnb popularized the concept around the world!
+You can find all types and styles of casas particulares, ranging from rooms for rent to basic private apartments and even elegant, restored mansions.

 Read more in our accommodation guides for Havana:

-- Ultimate Guide to Where to Stay in Havana + Best Havana Neighborhoods
+- Where to Stay in Havana + Best Havana Neighborhoods

 - Best Casas Particulares in Old Havana